 Virginia Code §18.2-254.3 (Appendix A) requires the Office of the Executive Secretary of the Supreme Court of Virginia (OES), with the assistance of the state behavioral health docket advisory committee, [to] develop a statewide evaluation model and conduct ongoing evaluations of the effectiveness and efficiency of all behavioral health dockets.
-The Act further directs the OES to submit an annual report of these evaluations to the General Assembly by December 1 of each year.
-This report reflects fiscal year 2022 data.
-1
+The Act further directs OES to submit an annual report of these evaluations to the General Assembly by December 1 of each year.
+This report reflects fiscal year 2023 data.

-1 Va.
-Code §18.2-254.2 directs OES to develop a statewide evaluation model and conduct ongoing evaluations of the effectiveness and efficiency of all local specialty dockets established in accordance with the Rule of Supreme Court of Virginia.
-The following behavioral health docket report also satisfies a component of the requirement.
+Va.
+Code §18.2-254.2 directs OES to develop a statewide evaluation model and conduct ongoing evaluations of the effectiveness and efficiency of all local specialty dockets established in accordance with the Rules of Supreme Court of Virginia.
+The following behavioral health docket report also satisfies a component of that requirement.